dimanikulin/fva/FVADocMD/WhatILearnedAsSoftwareDeveloper.md

 # Content

 ## Code quality
-&nbsp;&nbsp;&nbsp; Before creating the code we need to think about its quality.
+Before creating the code we need to think about its quality.
 Yes, it's the first thing to start from.
 So, we should be able to check code quality.
 It can be done automatically by cool tools.